pondersource/peppol-php/docs/ngi-assure-proposal.md

 4. Re-signing gateway
   * forwards an invoice from a whitelisted sender, replacing the sender signature with a sending-gateway signature, thus making the invoice Peppol-compliant if the sending gateway's cryptographic key pair is officially certified.
-  * Know-Your-Customer implementation, show ability to checking sender identity against two or three different national company registries.
+  * Know-Your-Customer implementation, show ability to check sender identity against two or three different national company registries.
   * re-signs and forwards SMP registrations on behalf of whitelisted receivers.

 5. Odoo integration